petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

       into: static
 ```

-For more details on the creation, structure and contents of UFFA, see [Packaging Client Extensions](./packaging-client-extensions.md)
+For more details on the creation, structure and contents of a LUFFA, see [Packaging Client Extensions](./packaging-client-extensions.md)

 ## Deploying to Your Liferay Instance